-- This chart shows the seasonality of gas usage by different sectors, as well as the effects of planned and unplanned outages of production stations and petrochemical plant. - Total gas production (and therefore consumption) was affected by maintenance work on the Maui production station in February and March 2018; by unscheduled delivery constraints at Pohokura from April to July 2018 and again from September to December 2018; and by work undertaken at Pohokura in February 2019. - Note that these data reflect only the gas delivered through the transmission pipelines.
-Gas volumes flowing through private non-open access pipelines, such as to Methanex, are not included.
+- This chart shows the seasonality of gas usage by different sectors, as well as the effects of planned and unplanned outages of production stations and petrochemical plant. - Note that these data reflect only the gas delivered through the open access transmission pipelines.
+Gas volumes flowing through private pipelines are not included.